drcscodes/drcs.codes/docs/ai/slides/probabilistic-inference.md

 That is, $\hat{P}(x_1, \dots, x_m)$ is an approximation of $P(x_1, \dots, x_m)$ that converges to the true probability as $N$ approaches $\infty$

+- Forward sampling generates *prior* probabilities, that is, probabilities of events prior to observing evidence.
+- What we usually want is *posterior* probabilities, $P(X \mid \bm{e})$ -- probability of $X$ given that we have observed evidence $\bm{e}$.

+We now turn to algorithms for computing posteriors, which use prior sampling as a subroutine.

 ## Rejection Sampling

 Rejection sampling is a general method for producing samples from a hard-to-sample distribution given an easy-to-sample distribution.
 In its simplest form, it can be used to compute conditional probabilities, that is, to determine $P(X \mid \bm{e})$.